 NANthology is the quarterly newsletter of the National Academy of Needleart.
-Every issue contains a message from the Director of Education and news about NAN.
-In addition to our news, we frequently publish interesting articles about various areas of the needle arts.
-We’re happy to share some of these articles with you.
-We’ll be adding new articles regularly, so check back often to see what’s new.
+Every issue contains a message from the Director of Education, information about our programs, updates about Assembly and The Exemplary, and interesting articles about aspects of the needle arts.

 Winter 2010: An Artist’s Statement…but